Upgrade to remove ads

 the experimental factor that is manipulated; the variable whose effect is being studied.

-the experimental factor - in psychology, the behavior or mental process - that is being measured; the variable that may change in response to manipulations of the independent variable.
+in psychology the behavior or mental process that is being measured; the variable that may change in response to manipulations of the independent variable.

 the most frequently occurring score in a distribution.

 the arithmetic average of a distribution, obtained by adding the scores and then dividing by the number of scores.

 the middle score in a distribution; half the scores are above it and half are below it.

 the difference between the highest and the lowest scores in a distribution.

 these rules specify that researchers avoid procedures that might cause serious physical or mental harm to human subjects, protect confidentiality of the data, respect a subject's right to refuse at any time during the study; includes Informed Consent, Freedom to Withdraw, Debriefing, No Harm, and Confidentiality

 a tendency to search for information that supports our preconceptions and to ignore or distort contradictory evidence

 the method used to observe and record behavior without manipulation (used in survey, case study, naturalistic observation)

 research method that examines relationships between variables in order to analyze trends in data, test predictions, etc. (they do NOT discern cause and effect relationships)